The European dairy industry is suffering a deep crisis during the last months due to the low prices of sales, under the production costs.

-- Financial grant, to compensate the drop of profitability.
+- Financial grant, to compensate for the drop in profitability.

-- Encourage innovation and develop of new dairy products, to consume the milk production.
+- Encourage innovation and develop new dairy products, to consume milk production.

 - Creation of new cooperatives and associations, to apply economy of scale.

-Innovation and develop of new dairy products is an excellent solution, it must be carry out at all times, but due its high risk, high cost and high period of phasing, it doesn´t look the best short-term solution.
+Innovation and development of new dairy products are an excellent solution, it must be carried out at all times, but due to its high risk, high cost and high period of phasing, it doesn´t look the best short-term solution.

 Creation of cooperatives and associations will reduce costs and increase efficiencies, but supposes a short-time staff reduction by duplicities elimination.

-About setting prices, re-introduction of quotas and financial grants, they don't suppose an improvement of producer's productivity, so the producers will be grants dependant and will lost market share.
+Regarding setting prices, re-introduction of quotas and financial grants, they don't suppose an improvement of producer's productivity, so the producers will be grants dependant and will lose market share.

 An engineering solution.